-Nisar condoles death of ATC Judge’s father
+Nisar condoles death of accountability judge’s father

 RAWALPINDI, Feb 3 (APP): Minister for Interior, Chaudhry Nisar

-Ali Khan on Friday visited residence of Judge Anti Terrorism Court,
+Ali Khan here on Friday visited residence of Accountability Court Judge,

-Mirza Nisar Baig here at Sixth Road and condoled death of his
+Mirza Nisar Baig and condoled death of his father.

 On the occasion, the Minister prayed to Allah Almighty to rest

-the departed soul in eternal peace and grant courage to the bereaved
+the departed soul in eternal peace and grant courage to the bereaved family to bear this irreparable loss with fortitude and equanimity.

-Nisar condoles death of ATC Judge’s father
+Nisar condoles death of accountability judge’s father

 RAWALPINDI, Feb 3 (APP): Minister for Interior, Chaudhry Nisar